 - The same procedure is used for palletising of master cartons.

-What hardware integration models are available?
+What hardware integration models

 Depending on product and requirement profile, various approaches exist for a Track & Trace solution.